jplusplus/jquest/README.md

 To ease the deployment of jQuest, we provide a Dockerfile to build the app and get ready for production with a single command line:

-    docker build -t jquest .
+    docker build --build-arg ASSET_HOST=//www.jquestapp.com  -t jquest .

+**Note:** Here we build the assets using the default but it can be your own server or a CDN.

+### Run the instance

 Use environments variables within your Docker host to configure the app.
 Any existing `config/local-env.yml` file will be ignored.

-### Run the instance

 Assuming you named your container `jquest` as above, simply run:

-    docker run -p 3333:3000 --build-arg ASSET_HOST=//www.jquestapp.com -it jquest bin/web
+    docker run -p 3333:3000 -it jquest bin/web

-Here we build the assets using the default but it can be your own server or a CDN.
 Your app is now listening on [localhost:3333](http://localhost:3333)